 The Catholic Life of our School

-At Blessed William Howard, prayer is a central part of our day, all students have the opportunity to participate in collective worship through prayer activities during form time that invites students to engage in faith.
-Each week there is a gospel reading with a reflection, a video and gospel action.
+At Blessed William Howard, prayer is a central part of our day.
+All students have the opportunity to participate in prayer during form time that invites students to engage in faith.
+Each week there is a Gospel reading with a reflection and actions linked to Catholic Social Teaching.
 For example, students have created their own mission statements and created peace prayers for their prayer display in form and for the chapel.

 Year Group Events

 Throughout the year, students have the opportunity to come together in prayer as a year group for Masses, liturgies, remembrance services, retreats, reconciliation and reflections in classes.

 Each year there is a Year 7 and Year 12 Mass to welcome new students.
 These Masses are an important way of introducing the students to the Catholic ethos and values of our school with a focus on Christ at the centre of everything we do.
 Both Masses are always a joyful celebration with students and parents are welcome to attend.